JakeIwen/gtr-tool/README.md

 GTRTool
 ====================

-A web application to help guitarists understand and identify any of several thousand potential chord & scale formations on any part of the guitar neck.
+A web application to help guitarists visually understand and identify any of several thousand potential chord & scale formations on any part of the guitar fretboard.

 Additionally, GTRTool is a repository for uploaded chord-lyric text documents, enabling singer-songwriters to share and transpose songs, both publicly and privately.